kochen/www.matirola.nl/_posts/2015-03-03-Accomodations.markdown

 #### Mercure Hotel | De Nieuwe Poort 20 Amersfoort
 (only 1.2 km to Centraal Ketelhuis)

-Situated near Amersfoort’s newest square, het Eemplein that boarders a cute little harbour, and has a couple of nice restaurants and terraces this brand new hotel offers modern rooms.
+Situated near Amersfoort’s newest square, het Eemplein that boarders a cute little harbour and has a couple of nice restaurants and terraces, this brand new hotel offers modern rooms.
 It’s located exactly in between the city centre and the Centraal Ketelhuis.

 Read more [here](http://www.mercure.com/gb/hotel-8996-mercure-hotel-amersfoort-centre/index.shtml).